A Guide to Baby Pramsuits

 Do I need a footmuff as well as a pramsuit?

 A footmuff is a great addition to your in-pram accessory collection.
-This insulating pocket resembles a sleeping bag that can be easily attached to your pram or stroller with handy pre-cut holes for the straps and offer an extra layer of cosiness in the cold.
+This insulating pocket resembles a sleeping bag that can be easily attached to your pram or stroller with handy pre-cut holes for the straps, offering an extra layer of cosiness in the cold.
 Whether you use one alongside a pramsuit is entirely dependant on the temperature outside.

 Some parents prefer to buy lighter pramsuits when using a thick fleece footmuff, alternatively you could opt for a thicker pramsuit in place of a footmuff.
 It's all about baby's heat regulation, and depends again on the time of year, where you're going and how long you're spending out in the elements.
 Using the touch test, the layering rule and a little planning ahead, your baby will be comfy, covered and happy when travelling from A to B.